kasper-piskorski/docs/pages/documentation/3-building-an-ontology/basic-ontology.md

 The process we will follow is a general guideline as to how you may start designing your ontology.
 The ontology we will be building will be used for a genealogy graph used for mapping out a family tree.

-It is worth noting that the ontology does not need to completely finalised before loading data.
+It is worth noting that the ontology does not need to be completely finalised before loading data.
-The ontology of a grakn graph can be expanded even after loading data.
+The ontology of a Grakn graph can be expanded even after loading data.

 ## Identifying Entity Types